What is VRS in Starfield? Should You Turn It On?

 Should You Turn it On or Off?

-Generally, it is recommended that you keep VRS enabled in Starfield unless and until you’re really nitpicky about the on-screen visual fidelity or are confident that your system won’t have issues running the game at native resolution.
-But, do not expect any major performance boosts solely using VRS.
+Variable Rate Shading is enabled by default in Starfield.
+Generally, you should keep VRS enabled in Starfield unless you’re very particular about on-screen visual fidelity or are confident that your system won’t have issues running the game at native resolution.
+However, do not expect any major performance boosts solely from using VRS.

 ↪ Does it Help Starfield Run Smoother?